sjPlot/Relaunch64/README.md

 * bug fix with "Jump to label" function with Kick Assembler
 * bug fix with "Find next" when content was changed
 * bug fix with "Replace" function
+* bug fix with auto-indent and unintended insert of new line
 * changed auto-completion feature, which did not work with labels with less than 3 chars, and now works for labels with at least 1 char